10-Minute Morning Routine to Start Your Day

 Should you be doing a morning routine to start your day on the right foot?

+Absolutely.
 It’s important to be intentional about how you start your day.
-Having a morning routine can be useful for those that are not “morning people” but still have to get up early.
-I believe those first 10 minutes, when spent with God, can get your morning going in the right direction and help you to have a better day.
+A solid morning routine can be especially useful for those of us who are not “morning people” but still have to get up early.
+I believe those first 10 minutes, when spent with God, can help you get your heart and mind aligned with His, setting the tone for the rest of your day.

 Why Should I Have a Morning Routine?

-Let me start off by saying that I AM NOT A MORNING PERSON!
-I hate waking up to an alarm and I am grumpy in the mornings.
-Especially if I am waking up before 7:00.
-My husband on the other hand loves getting up early, and even earlier on the days he goes to the gym.
+Let me start off by saying: I AM NOT A MORNING PERSON!
+I hate waking up to an alarm, and I’m often grumpy when the day starts—especially before 7:00 AM.
+My husband, on the other hand, loves waking up early.
+He’s one of those people who even wakes up earlier on gym days!
+I’ve been known to snap a little if he says the “wrong thing” too early in the morning.

 Steps of the Routine